-That’s why access to credit can be so powerful.
-It accelerates time by letting us borrow money to invest.
+That’s why access to credit is powerful: it accelerates time.
 For every dollar we put in, we can buy 5 investment properties instead of 1.

-Obviously, access to credit can work against us as well … when we use that credit to buy weddings, trips to Aruba, and jewelry.
-But used wisely, credit can be the key to riches.
+Access to credit can work against us when we use it to finance discretionary consumer spending like weddings, trips to Aruba, and jewelry.
+But credit can also create wealth.

-That’s the principal behind micro-loans in developing countries: that millions of people are poor precisely because they CAN’T go into debt.
-That global poverty is partly the result of a lack of access to credit.
+That’s the principal behind micro-loans in developing countries: that millions of people are poor because they CAN’T go into debt.
+Global poverty is partly the result of a lack of access to credit.

 If I had a million, I’d leverage it.
 I’d go into debt.
 And I’d come out stronger in the end.
-But I’d still be driving a used car.
+But I’d still drive a used car.